-Guidelines for the amount to be awarded to charities
+Guidelines for the Amount to be Awarded to Charities

-3.5 Awards to charities should normally be made in accordance with the following guidelines.
+3.5 Awards to charities should normally be made in accordance with the following guidelines (subject to the transitional arrangements above).
 In determining awards the criteria set out below should be applied sequentially beginning with criterion A. The amount awarded or not awarded should be the amount as set out against the first criterion that is met by the application.

-Description Normal Award Α Hereditaments occupied by a charity where the rateable value exceeds £100,000.
+De Normal Award А Where the total rateable value of hereditaments occupied by a charity in the Borough exceeds £100,000.
 Nil В Hereditaments occupied by a charity mainly concerned with promoting industry, commerce, trade, business, professional standards or similar, including; training of persons engaged in those activities; production of journals, web content etc. or activities concerned with the application of science or technology to such activities.
 Nil С Hereditaments occupied by a charity wholly or mainly as a shop including shops selling wholly or mainly donated goods (a shop shall include a property used for the retail provision of food or drink).
 Nil D Hereditaments occupied by a charity wholly or mainly as an educational establishment (for example a school, college or university).
-Nil Е Hereditaments occupied by a charity that is mainly funded from public funds (other than charitable grants from publicly funded bodies or payment for commissioned service).
+Nil E Hereditaments occupied by a charity that is mainly funded from public funds (other than charitable grants from publicly funded bodies or payment for commissioned service).
 Nil F Hereditaments occupied by a charity mainly concerned with activities connected with seeking to influence public opinion or public policy.
-Nil ì Hereditaments occupied by a charity where the majority of beneficiaries of the charitable activities conducted from the hereditament are not residents of Bedford Borough.
-Nil ł Hereditaments occupied by a charity where the charity has sufficient available unrestricted funds to meet the whole of its net rate liability after the award of mandatory charitable relief.
+Nil G Hereditaments occupied by a charity where the majority of beneficiaries of the charitable activities conducted from the hereditament are not residents of Bedford Borough.
+Nil H Hereditaments occupied by a charity where the charity has sufficient available unrestricted funds to meet the whole of its net rate liability after the award of mandatory charitable relief.
 A charity is considered to have sufficient available unrestricted funds where; i.
-The available unrestricted funds exceed £20,000, and; ii.
+The available unrestricted funds exceed £25,000, and; ii.
 The available unrestricted funds represent at least 6 months normal unrestricted expenditure.
-Nil In calculating the available unrestricted funds consideration should be given to the reason for holding reserves and, where appropriate, some or all of the funds may be disregarded, for example; i.
+In calculating the available unrestricted funds consideration should be given to the reason for holding reserves and, where appropriate, some or all of the funds may be disregarded, for example; i.
 Funds held for the purpose of giving grants to individuals in need, hardship or distress; ii.
-Funds held for the purpose of giving grants to other charitable organisations concerned with relieving persons in need, hardship or distress iii.
-Any funds comprised of tangible assets (e.g. property) that cannot easily be realised or are essential for carrying out the charitable objects iv.
-Funds that are earmarked for a specific purpose due to a statutory requirement or for a specific purpose that will better enable the charity to fulfil its charitable objects v.
-Funds held in trust that cannot be used to meet the expenses of the charity vi.
-"Legacy" funds held as financial investments for the purpose of generating revenue income for the charity The above list is provide for guidance and is not intended to be exhaustive.
+Funds held for the purpose of giving grants to other charitable organisations concerned with relieving persons in need, hardship or distress; iii.
+Any funds comprised of tangible assets (e.g. property) that cannot easily be realised or are essential for carrying out the charitable objects; iv.
+Funds that are earmarked for a specific purpose due to a statutory requirement or for a specific purpose that will better enable the charity to fulfil its charitable objects; v.
+Funds held in trust that cannot be used to meet the expenses of the charity; vi.
+"Legacy" funds held as financial investments for the purpose of generating revenue income for the charity.
+The above list is provide for guidance and is not intended to be exhaustive.
 Each case should considered on its merits taking into account any information provided by the applicant regarding the purpose for holding financial reserves.

-1 Other hereditaments occupied by a charity in furtherance of the objects of the charity.
-20% (up to a maximum of £1,333 in any one financial year).
-J Unoccupied hereditaments owned by a charity.
-Nil
+Nil I Other hereditaments occupied by a charity in furtherance of the objects of the charity.
+20% (up to a maximum of £670 for each organisation in any one financial year).